finopsfoundation/framework/framework/personas.md

   </div>
   <div class="p-4">
     <h2 class="mt-0">Finance/Procurement</h2>
-    <p>Finance and procurement team members, including Technology Procurement Manager, Global Technology Procurement, Financial Planning and Analyst Manager, and Financial Business Advisor, use the reporting provided by the FinOps team for accounting and forecasting.
-They work closely with FinOps practitioners to understand historic billing data so that they can build out more accurate cost models.
+    <p>Finance and procurement team members, including Technology Procurement Managers, Global Technology Procurement, Financial Planning and Analyst Managers, and Financial Business Advisors, use the reporting provided by the FinOps team for accounting and forecasting.
+They work closely with FinOps practitioners to understand historic billing data so that they can build increasingly accurate cost models.
 They use their forecasts and expertise from the FinOps team to engage in rate negotiations with cloud service providers.</p>
   </div>
 </div>